SPIX23/shaiya-solutions/ep4/readme.md

 **contents**

+* ps_game that runs without the gameguard dlls and cauth config files so they can be removed from the bin

 * ct files that help solve issues with rune skill cutting by delaying the use of runes after using skills

 * ct file that will prevent rangers and assassins from adding or removing gear in stealth mode